-The county Health Officer shall notify the Regional Water Board of the basis for each waiver.
-Prior to granting geographical area waivers, the county Health Officer shall submit technical justification to the Regional Water Board for review and concurrence.
+The local regulatory agency shall notify the Regional Water Board of the basis for each waiver.
+Prior to granting geographical area waivers, the local regulatory agency shall submit technical justification to the Regional Water Board for review and concurrence.

 D. Waiver Prohibitions